-Along La Ruta Martiana, the bars range from neon-lit lounges to quirky antique-filled pubs, and from outdoor patios to dive bars.
+Along La Ruta Martiana, the bars range from neon-lit lounges to quirky antique-filled pubs.
+From outdoor patios to dive bars.
 For the unimaginable sum of 2-3€, each offers a small tapa or pintxo (most bars we went to offered at least a few to choose from) plus a caña of beer or small wine.

-What I liked most about doing this tapas crawl is that it’s located away from the tourist areas of La Llonja and the marina, and you don’t feel so touristy as you explore the narrow streets.
+This tapas crawl unmissable because it’s located away from the tourist areas of La Llonja and the marina.
+For once, you won’t feel so touristy as you explore the narrow streets.
 Palma has a number of wonderfully authentic bars just waiting to be discovered if you follow the route.
 And the best part?
 They’re all just a few minutes walk from each other.

-La Ruta Martiana is really popular with the Palma locals (I mean, I’d be there every Tuesday if I lived in Palma too), so instead of shaking your head at the loud German and British tourists, you can quietly observe first dates, birthday parties, and after-work unwinds.
-It feels intimate and real—probably the most real thing I experience in Mallorca, to be honest.
+La Ruta Martiana is really popular with the Palma locals (I mean, I’d be there every Tuesday if I lived in Palma too).
+Instead of shaking your head at the loud German and British tourists, you’ll quietly observe first dates, birthday parties, and after-work unwinds.
+It feels intimate and real—probably the most real experience I had in Mallorca, to be honest.

 It can be a little tricky to identify which bars are participating, but don’t be shy about asking.
 Many bars also had the little orange map tucked somewhere behind the bar.
 We took a photo of it and use it to navigate along the route.